jonnonz1/nz-statute-book/acts/public/2002/terrorism-suppression-act-2002.md

 ### 58 Appeal against decision on application under section 55
 (1) A party to an application under section 55 may appeal to the Court of Appeal against the decision of the High Court.
 (2) Subject to sections 38 and 40, the procedure for the appeal must be in accordance with rules of court.
-(3) For the avoidance of doubt, an appeal under subsection (1) is a civil proceeding for the purposes of the Supreme Court Act 2003.
+(3) For the avoidance of doubt, an appeal under subsection (1) is a civil proceeding for the purposes of the Senior Courts Act 2016.

 ### 59 Discharge of order under section 55 on appeal
 (1)